-The Coolidge Corner Theater's "New York City Psychos!" series includes the Martin Scorsese masterpiece "Taxi Driver," the grindhouse classic "Maniac" and the slightly less-acclaimed "Friday the 13th Part VIII: Jason Takes Manhattan."
-(See flier, below.)
+The Coolidge Corner Theater’s “New York City Psychos!” series includes the Martin Scorsese masterpiece “Taxi Driver,” the grindhouse classic “Maniac” and the less-acclaimed “Friday the 13th Part VIII: Jason Takes Manhattan.”

-Together, says series programmer Mark Anastasio, the films prove New York City is "a s—hole" — and that his friends should stop moving there.
+Together, says series programmer Mark Anastasio, the films prove New York City is “a s—hole” that his friends should stop moving to.

 “I was just frustrated with losing maybe my third really good friend to Brooklyn,” Anastasio told TheWrap.
 “I was having one of these Brighton porch conversations where you’re drinking and the other person is telling you how Boston is just a training-wheels city where you go to receive your education and party a little bit before going on to the big city, to be a real adult.

 And so the film series began.
 It comes after a brief détente between the cities after the Boston Marathon bombings — and as Boston is arguably replacing New York as Hollywood’s go-to setting for grisly crime dramas.

 Even if the series doesn’t help Boston, it may help the Coolidge, an eccentric not-for-profit theater persevering in a time of multiplexes.

 The art deco theater, in the charming Boston suburb of Brookline, offers a movie nerd’s fantasy slate of indie films, midnight cult hits, blockbusters of decades past, as well as the occasional burlesque show.